-Raise the profile and benefits of cultural activity with the principal key agencies concerned with community life

-- establish a strategic forum between cultural interests and the key agencies responsible for health, education, social and police services to enable a regular dialogue on common interests - continue to identify and pursue potential initiatives which can enable cultural activities to contribute to safer and more stable communities
+OBJECTIVES OUTCOMES OBJECTIVE 5 Raise the profile and benefits of cultural activity with the principal key agencies concerned with community life The key agencies responsible for health, education, social and police services have a regular dialogue on common cultural interests A regular programme of cultural activities to contribute to safer and more stable communities will have been established

-Strengthen the role played by the Education and Community Development Directorate and other Council Directorates in fostering lifelong learning development through cultural activities

-- Improve the practical links between the Council's range of community development disciplines, including parks and gardens, libraries, museums, arts and sport; adult and community learning and youth and community services - Work with the Local Learning Partnership (including the Tertiary Strategy Group, Adult & Community Learning Group and the Management Group) to identify the most practical opportunities for new links between cultural activities and lifelong learning, including the development of some pilot initiatives which can supplement existing schemes

-Promote public interest in a range of interests and activities on the Island which can provide the focus for learning opportunities, social development and lifelong interests

-- Examine how adult and community learning can link with and take advantage of the wealth of interests that emanate from the Island's natural environment and the broader cultural scene - Use the cultural assets of the Island, and their learning opportunities, as an attractive promotional vehicle to engage members of the community in lifelong learning, especially for the development of skills and creativity (e.g. horticultural skills and landscape & art initiatives)

-Recognise the significant contribution that cultural activities can make to the social and physical well-being of the community

-- ensure effective links between the key agencies involved in health and social care and those concerned with cultural activities - sustain and develop practical initiatives that encourage active physical and mental lifestyles (e.g. GP referral schemes and gymnasium fitness monitoring initiatives)
+OBJECTIVE 6 Strengthen the role of the Council in fostering lifelong learning development through cultural activities The practical links between the Council's range of cultural and leisure disciplines, including parks and gardens, libraries, museums, arts and sport; adult and community learning and youth and community services will be improved Strong practical links between cultural activities and lifelong learning and which supplement existing schemes, will have been forged following OBJECTIVE 7 Promote public interest in a range of interests and activities on the Island which can provide the focus for learning opportunities, social development and lifelong interests existing schemes, will have been forged following the delivery of some pilot initiatives A strand of Adult and Community Learning work will utilise the advantages of the wealth of interests that emanate from the Island's natural environment and the broader cultural scene The use of the cultural assets of the Island, and their learning opportunities, will be a core element of lifelong learning programmes and will act as an attractive promotional vehicle to engage members of the community in lifelong learning, especially for the development of skills and creativity (e.g. horticultural skills and landscape & art initiatives) OBJECTIVE 8 Recognise the significant contribution that cultural activities can make to the social and physical well-being of the community A joint public health strategy between the Council and the Primary Care Trust The majority of the community will be regularly involved in sustainable and practical pursuits that encourage active physical and mental lifestyles (e.g. GP referral schemes and gymnasium fitness monitoring initiatives) POTENTIAL PARTNERS Isle of Wight Council (and especially) Sports Development Unit Youth Service Family Learning Service Adult & Community Learning IW Learning Partnership IW Healthcare NHS Trust Primary Care Trust IW College IW Sport & Recreation Council Island Volunteers Sport England IW Playing Fields Association